billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/factorial4.svg"  alt="" title="Array sum function defined with reduce function.">
 </figure>

+## Modifier Functions

+Modifier functions perform transformations that are difficult or awkward to represent with functioncharts.
+One example we saw was the 'importer' modifier, which converts a function instance into a function which can create instances of it.

+TODO

 ## Abstract Functions (Binary Search)

 Here is a binary search implementation.
 [Wikipedia](https://en.wikipedia.org/wiki/Binary_search)